All Products

 Prior to MongoDB 8.0

-Situation to stop index building after detecting errors
+When to stop index building after errors

 Resilient deployment

-Requests to stop index building are not always feasible.
-If a member has already voted to commit an index, secondary members cannot request to stop index building, and them crash.
-This situation is similar to one in MongoDB 7.0 and earlier versions.
+If an index building error occurs, secondary members can request the primary member to stop index building without crashing.
+If a member has already voted to commit an index, secondary members cannot request to stop, and they crash (same as MongoDB 7.0 and earlier).

 Index building errors may cause secondary members to crash.